Sathya Sai Baba movement: Teachings

 The Sathya Sai Baba movement advocates the unity of all religions.

-Sathya Sai Baba says that all religions lead to God and that followers should continue to follow their original religions.
-He says that those who follow his teachings will find themselves exampling their own original faith more fully, i.e. that will make Christians become better Christians and Hindus better Hindus, et cetera.
+Sathya Sai Baba said that all religions lead to God and that followers should continue to follow their original religions.
+He said that those who follow his teachings would find themselves exampling their own original faith more fully, i.e. that will make Christians become better Christians and Hindus better Hindus, et cetera.
 The five basic human values that he advocates are: Truth (Satya), Right Conduct (Dharma), Peace (Shanti), Love for God and all creatures (Prema), and Non-violence (Ahimsa).

-He teaches a rather traditional but eclectic form of Hinduism that come from many sects and movements including advaita, occasionally drawing from other religions like Buddhism, Sikhism, and Christianity.
-He says that he has come to restore faith in, and the practice of, the Vedas.
-He says that a very important way a person can emancipate oneself is through self-less service to one's fellow man (seva).
+He taught a rather traditional but eclectic form of Hinduism that come from many sects and movements including advaita, occasionally drawing from other religions like Buddhism, Sikhism, and Christianity.
+He said that he has come to restore faith in, and the practice of, the Vedas.
+He said that a very important way a person can emancipate oneself is through self-less service to one's fellow man (seva).

-Sathya Sai Baba has repeatedly stressed the importance of sadhana (Hindu spiritual exercises) for example by meditation.
-He asserts that sadhana is important for achieving moksha or kaivalyam (liberation from ignorance and from the endless re-births due to karmic consequences).
-Sathya Sai Baba teaches the importance of Bhakti yoga (Hindu devotion to God).
+Sathya Sai Baba repeatedly stressed the importance of sadhana (Hindu spiritual exercises) for example by meditation.
+He asserted that sadhana is important for achieving moksha or kaivalyam (liberation from ignorance and from the endless re-births due to karmic consequences).
+Sathya Sai Baba taught the importance of Bhakti yoga (Hindu devotion to God).